Easy directions on how to replace a reverse osmosis water tank.

 A Reverse Osmosis system is a great way to get purified water in your home.
 It's bottled water quality without the cost and waste of plastic bottles.

 Reverse Osmosis are easily to install for most DIY-ers out there.
-There are a variety of brands and systems but they all make water the same way, though my favorite is the Watts Premier brand simply because changing filters is easier and faster than any other system I've ever used and makes almost no mess.
+There are a variety of brands and systems but they all make water the same way, though my favorite is the Watts Premier brand (affiliate link) simply because changing filters is easier and faster than any other system I've ever used and makes almost no mess.

 Other than changing filters, an RO system doesn't require much maintenance.
 But what happens if the pressure of your RO water starts dropping and you've already replace the filters?
 Chances are good your RO tank has lost pressure.